Rizkuy01/archive/README.md

 # archive
-trying to make landing page
+this repository its my experoience trying make a landing page